doubt72/curry/README.md

 There are no variables, only defined functions and `_` which is the list (parameter) passed to the function.
-The parameter of the parent function is stored in `__`, and so forth and so on to the main block (where it's an empty list).
+The parameter of the parent function is stored in `__` and so forth and so on to the main block (where it's an empty list).

 Definitions are immutable!
 Except inside a block they'll hide any definitions from the enclosing scope(s) calling the block/function.
-Blocks aren't really closures in any sense, the context/scope of a function isn't stored when a function is defined, it's dynamically generated at runtime.
+Blocks aren't really closures in any sense, the context/scope of a function is not preserved when a function is defined, it's dynamically generated at runtime.

-#### Differences from doubtful
+#### Differences from Doubtful:

-The main difference is that I got rid of parameters.
+The main difference is that I got rid of multiple parameters.
 All functions now take a single parameter (a list).
 If nothing is passed, calls implicitly pass an empty list.
 I also got rid of nil; an empty list (`[]`) is now used for the same thing (it only really matters for list operations anyway).
-That means no more parenthesis.
-It also means that lists more or less behave like S-expressions now as well (or at least the system functions manipulate them that way a bit more consistently), although internally they're still just vectors, because optional recursive data functions are a pain in Rust.
+That means no more parentheses (or at least they no longer have any special meaning).
+It also means that lists more or less behave like S-expressions now as well (or at least the system functions manipulate them do a bit more consistently).
+Internally they're still just vectors, because optional recursive data functions are a pain in Rust.

 Yes, this makes the language a lot more Scheme-like, I'm glad you noticed.
 It also _radically_ simplifies parsing and evaluation.